Ivan Šuker

-He served as the president of the Croatian Basketball Federation for two terms, from 2002 to 2004 and from 2015 to 2016, when he was replaced by the famous Croatian basketball player Stojko Vranković.
+Šuker served as the president of the Croatian Basketball Federation for two terms, from 2002 to 2004 and from 2015 to 2016, when he was replaced by the famous Croatian basketball player Stojko Vranković.

-Education
+Early life and education

 Šuker was born in Gornji Rujani near the village of Lištani, Livno municipality, Bosnia and Herzegovina.
 He graduated from the Faculty of Economics and Business of the University of Zagreb in 1983.